The Beauty of Slow Healing

 You stop replaying the same moment as often.

-You set a boundary without guilt.
+You set a boundary without as much guilt.

 You speak to yourself more kindly.